 Easy as Pie Chicken Empanada Recipe

 A few weeks ago, we had a Starbucks Giveaway.
 We had a few prerequisites for entering.
 One, was simply a question to our readers of what was there favorite appetizer from here, Mexican Appetizers and More.
-Second question was, what would be a mexican appetizer you would like to see posted.
+The second question was, what would be a mexican appetizer you would like to see posted.
 Well our winner suggested, Chicken Empanadas.
 To my surprisement, I realized I had yet to post a chicken empanada recipe!
 I have several empanada recipes but not a chicken empanada recipe!
+Odd, I know!
 So folks here it is!
 An easy as pie chicken empanada recipe!

 This easy as pie chicken empanada recipe, is just that, easy as pie with the exception of maybe the empanada dough, well not really, that’s easy as pie too.
 What I mean is, if this will be your first time making empanada dough well the thought of it may intimidate you, but don’t let that happen to you because it really is easy as pie.
 Many of you may not own a tortilla press which I promise is not a factor.
 You can press empanada dough with two tools that I’m sure you already have.
 What is it?
 A pie bowl or a heavy cast iron (anything that will help you press the dough into discs) and a ziploc bag!
 And I have included pictures to walk you through this very simple process.
 Please take a look at my mexican empanadas with green sauce recipe and scroll down to see the pictures on how to make your empanada dough into empanada discs to form your chicken empanadas.